Why Social Engineering Bypasses Your Technical Defenses

 Business Email Compromise (BEC) attacks specifically target financial processes.
 The FBI's Internet Crime Complaint Center (IC3) reported $2.9 billion in BEC losses during 2024—a 15% increase from 2023.
 Attackers impersonate executives requesting urgent wire transfers, vendors submitting fraudulent invoice changes, or HR personnel requesting W-2 information for tax filing.
 The combination of apparent authority, business context, and urgency makes these requests difficult for employees to question in the moment.

 Tax professionals face particular risk from BEC schemes targeting taxpayer data and Electronic Filing Identification Numbers (EFINs).
-The IRS Criminal Investigation division reported 487 EFIN theft incidents in 2025, a 23% year-over-year increase.
 Stolen EFINs enable identity theft at scale, with downstream consequences including client liability, IRS enforcement action, and PTIN suspension.
-For detailed guidance on protecting client data from these schemes, see our resource on identity theft prevention for tax professionals.
+Our resource on identity theft prevention for tax professionals covers the specific EFIN protection steps the IRS recommends.

-Email authentication protocols—SPF (Sender Policy Framework), DKIM (DomainKeys Identified Mail), and DMARC (Domain-based Message Authentication, Reporting and Conformance)—block 91% of domain spoofing attempts when properly configured.
-However, attackers increasingly compromise legitimate accounts or register confusingly similar domains ("bellat0rcyber.com" instead of "bellatorcyber.com") that bypass authentication checks entirely, making employee recognition of contextual red flags an essential complement to technical controls.
+Email authentication protocols—SPF, DKIM, and DMARC—block 91% of domain spoofing attempts when properly configured.
+However, attackers increasingly compromise legitimate accounts or register confusingly similar domains that bypass authentication checks entirely, making employee recognition of contextual red flags an essential complement to technical controls.

 Voice Phishing (Vishing) and Long-Term Pretexting Campaigns